IAMJASURBEK/smartmobility/README.md

-# ISE_CapstoneDesign
+# Smart Mobility Engineering
-For ISE_CapstoneDesign course.
+For Smart Mobility Engineering course.
 In this week, I trained the model with convolutional neural networks  followed by MaxPooling and Dense layers.
 As we do not have much classes and the images are enormously different we got over 95 % accuracy.
 There is no overfitting or underfitting problem occured.